JakeSteam/blog-programming/_posts/2017-06-05-selectively-playing-tracks-whilst-game-is-active-open.md

 #### Base Activity

-This article assumes all of the application’s activities extend the same base activity.
-If this isn’t the case, the following can be implemented on every activity, but this is obviously more effort.
+This article assumes all of the application's activities extend the same base activity.
+If this isn't the case, the following can be implemented on every activity, but this is obviously more effort.

-When an activity is paused (application exited, user receives a call, starting a new activity, etc) if the `movingInApp` flag isn’t set, the music is paused.
+When an activity is paused (application exited, user receives a call, starting a new activity, etc) if the `movingInApp` flag isn't set, the music is paused.

 ```
 @Override